Kenneth S. Fellman, Partner

 AREAS OF PRACTICE:

-Ken Fellman is a partner in the Denver law firm of Kissinger & Fellman, P.C.
+Ken Fellman is the President and a partner in the Denver law firm of Kissinger & Fellman, P.C.
 His practice emphasizes local government representation, particularly telecommunications, utilities and general local government law.
 Ken has represented local governments, non-profit organizations and governmental associations nationwide in connection with cable television franchising, deployment of community broadband networks, tower and antenna siting, rights of way management, public safety communications issues, communications service contracts, and gas and electric utility franchising.
 He also works with local governments in connection with telecommunications and utility related litigation and administrative proceedings before the Federal Communications Commission (FCC) and Public Utilities Commission.

 Clients include the Colorado Communications & Utility Alliance, a statewide organization of local governments, and the Colorado Government Association of Information Technology.
 Ken provides communications and broadband consulting services to state chapters of the National Association of Telecommunications Officers and Advisors (NATOA) in Colorado, Washington and New Jersey, and has worked for the Colorado Municipal League, the Association of Washington Cities, the Association of Idaho Cities and the National League of Cities.
 In his general municipal government practice, he has served as a city, town and county attorney in multiple Colorado jurisdictions.
 An adjunct professor at the University Of Colorado College Of Law, he periodically teaches Telecommunications Law and Policy.